 “The Second Sight, or an dara sealladh, meaning two sights, is one of the more curious, but constant cultural phenomenons, in Celtic lands, particularly Scotland and Ireland.
-It is the sixth sense, the ability to see and perceive, images or knowledge of events, of death to come, either near or distant.
+It is the definition given to the idea of a world widely known perception of a sixth sense, the ability to see and perceive, images or knowledge of events, of death to come.
 Modern science, in an attempt to classify the phenomenon, describes it as the paranormal perception at a distance in time and space and the parapsychologist place the Second Sight along side ESP, or extra sensory perception.

 A frequent vision seen by those with the Second Sight is a premonition of a death shortly to occur in the community.
 This can take the form of seeing an apparition of the person, his wraith, no matter how far away the person might be.
 There are also reports of those gifted seeing lights around the person that is fated soon to pass over.

 “Science is only now perhaps providing some explanation into the Second Sight.
 As leading physicists develop theories into quantum physics, into String Theory, or of multiple universes and dimensions no further away than our fingertips, perhaps some explanation into the Second Sight can be understood.
 Perhaps in the population among certain people, in Scotland for instance, some families have long had abilities perceive these things, to have access to time and space, not as a linear progression, but access to the entire flow of events.” www.ulsterheritage.com

 “Second Sight” is an evocative personal tale featuring the last generation of Second Sight Gaelic storytellers on Scotland’s Isle of Skye by Alison McAlpine.